cindypan1999/cindypan1999.github.io/_posts/2025-09-01-fall-bucket-list.md

 Red, orange, and yellow hues\
 Colors I grew up around now give me the blues\
 Reminding me of a time and place\
-That I can never replace
+That I can never replace\
+Or go back to\
+Since it's already been lived through

 - [x] Host a party on the roof
 - [ ] Do one 10 mile run